Curiosity and Desperation. The story of quick brown fox

-Earlier that year my mother had given me some large mason jars; she'd been tinkering with a feijoa liqueur recipe as she had some feijoas that were about to turn.
-The process involved mixing Brandy, Feijoas, limes and sugar and leaving it for some time.
-She suggested I make my own feijoa liqueur but when it came to the time to tinker I didn't have feijoas.
+Earlier that year my mother had handed me some large mason jars; she'd been tinkering with a feijoa liqueur recipe and she suggested I make my own.
+But alas, when it came to the time to tinker I didn't have feijoas.
 I did however have a liking for coffee.
-So using Mums recipe (but switching out the feijoas and limes for coffee) I made a palatable coffee liqueur.
+So I made a palatable coffee liqueur.
 I enjoyed sharing it with friends and family who visited and occasionally tinkered further with the recipe.
-All with household ingredients.
+All with household ingredients at that time.

 Many months later I found myself visiting friends in Wellington, and I was talking to a friend who worked as a barista at a theatre.
-He was explaining how during an intermission he had a long line of coffee-lovers, and he had to rush to make the coffee fast enough while retaining the quality.
-It hit me like a freight train; I realised there was a connection between real, organic coffee and people who are possibly artistic, creative, theatre-going, fun-loving, worldly and social.
+He was explaining how, during an intermission he had a long line of coffee-lovers queuing, and he had to rush to make the coffee fast enough while retaining the quality in every serve.

 Some information you might find useful about quick brown fox:

 This product contains alcohol at 20% by volume.
-The ethanol is derived from Australian wheat grain and is of premium quality.
+The alcohol is derived from Australian wheat grain and is of premium quality.

 There is approximately 20mg caffeine per 30ml serve.
-That's about a third of a cup of espresso based coffee.
+That's the equivalent of about a third of a cup of espresso coffee.